 - Eat street food with Marrakech Food Tours – This food tour was absolutely worth the cost.
 We ate traditional Moroccan foods and learned a lot from shop owners and workers.
 I ate seasoned cow spleen with fresh bread and it was AMAZING.

-We spent a total of two days in Marrakech, so we couldn’t do everything.
+We spent a total of two days in Marrakech, so we couldn’t do every activity available.
 Here are some other popular things to do in Marrakech if you plan to spend more time in the city.

 - Majorelle Botanical Gardens – Another Insta-worthy location, Majorelle Gardens was designed by the French artist, Jacques Majorelle.
 In 1980, the garden was purchased by designer Yves Saint-Laurent and Pierre Bergé.